UniversalDependencies/docs/_fi-pos/INTJ.md

 shortdef: 'interjection'
 ---

-This document is a placeholder for the language-specific documentation for `INTJ`.
+An interjection is a word that is used most often as an exclamation or part of an exclamation.

+### Examples

+* _psst_

+(This language-specific documentation is work in progress.)